mavlink/mavlink-devguide/en/services/mission.md

 ## Operations {#operations}

-This section explains the main operations defined by the protocol.
+This section defines all the protocol operations.

+> **Note** An implementation need not support all operations.
+  In particular, operations to upload and download *partial* missions are optional.

 ### Upload a Mission to the Vehicle {#uploading_mission}

 The diagram below shows the communication sequence to upload a mission to a drone (assuming all operations succeed).

+> **Note** Mission update must be robust!
+  A new mission should be fully uploaded and accepted before the old mission is replaced/removed.

 {% mermaid %}
 sequenceDiagram;